splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-relic-integration-guide.rst

 .. image:: images/New-Relic-3-1.jpg

 After saving the destination, update the payload provided for the webhook.
-Below is our recommended payload, though you’re welcome to make any customizations so long as the JSON formatting is retained.
+Below is our recommended payload, though you're welcome to make any customizations so long as the JSON formatting is retained.
 Click *Send test notification* when done with adjustments to ensure the notification can hit your Splunk On-Call account.